esrini17/Java_Spring/spring-student-JunitMockito/README.md

-# spring-mockito-example
-How to write unit testing for controller using mockito(MockMVC)
+Unit testing for controller using mockito(MockMVC)